Microsoft/azure-docs.hu-hu/articles/communication-services/quickstarts/chat/includes/chat-java.md

         // Your unique Azure Communication service endpoint String endpoint = "https://<RESOURCE_NAME>.communication.azure.com";

-        // Create an HttpClient builder of your choice and customize it
-        // Use com.azure.core.http.netty.NettyAsyncHttpClientBuilder if that suits your needs NettyAsyncHttpClientBuilder yourHttpClientBuilder = new NettyAsyncHttpClientBuilder();
-        HttpClient httpClient = yourHttpClientBuilder.build();

         // User access token fetched from your trusted service String userAccessToken = "<USER_ACCESS_TOKEN>";